How to Change Your Name on Your California Drivers License

 3. In Person at a DMV Office

 Visiting a DMV office is not many drivers’ first choice.
 However, some processes can only be completed in person at the DMV.
 Since lines and wait times are usually long, it is important that you prepare ahead of time to make your visit successful.
 By gathering the necessary documents beforehand and updating your name with the SSA prior to attempting to do so with the DMV, you can make sure your trip to the DMV is not wasted.
 Fortunately, online services will provide step-by-step guidance on completing these tasks ahead of time.

-Instances Where You Must Change Your Name on Your Missouri Drivers License
+Instances Where You Must Change Your Name on Your California Drivers License

-- Present proof of the legal name change, such as a certified or original marriage certificate or divorce decree) and submit it along with proof identity
+- Obtain proof of the legal name change (such as a court order, marriage certificate or divorce decree) and submit it along with proof identity

 How to Change Your Name on Your Drivers License in Person

 After you change your name with the SSA, you must wait at least 24 hours before changing your identification details with the DMV and requesting a replacement license card.
 When it comes to changing your name on driving license materials, you must complete the process in person at a DMV office.
 You cannot complete a by-mail or online driver license name change when changing identification information.
 To expedite the name change on drivers license process, the DMV recommends making an appointment before heading in.

 When you visit a DMV office to change the name on your driving license, you must provide the motor vehicle office with an original or certified copy of a birth date or legal presence document as well as a true full name document.
 In most cases, drivers who apply for a driving license name change must submit one of the following true full name documents:

 - A legal name change document that displays the name of the applicant before and after the legal name change